| What is Chiropractic? |

 1998 Manga Report

-Dr. Manga's second report
+Dr. Manga's

-(February 1998) on the cost effectiveness of chiropractic care in Ontario, is a special report written for the Ontario Chiropractic Association
+second report (February 1998) on the cost effectiveness of chiropractic

-(OCA) in its continuing dialog with the Ministry of Health of Ontario, which is
+continuing dialog with the Ministry of Health of Ontario, which is

 considering major health care reform.
-The report concludes that chiropractors are highly
+The report concludes that chiropractors

-chiropractic coverage under public health insurance plans can improve health outcomes,
+conditions.
+Thus, greater chiropractic coverage under public health insurance

-significantly reduce health care costs, and achieve more equitable access to health care
+and achieve more equitable access to health care services.

-| Chiropractic
+Chiropractic Links

 Chiropractic Resources on the Web